w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Ensure form elements include clearly associated labels

 When creating forms, ensure that all elements have a descriptive label adjacent to the element.
-Labels are usually positioned to the left or above the element, except for checkboxes and radio buttons where it is usually to the right.
+Labels are usually positioned to the left or above the element, except for checkboxes and radio buttons where it is usually to the right (on websites with left-to-right languages).
 Avoid having too much distance between labels and associated elements.

 {::nomarkdown}
 <%= example :start, :plural, 'labels_example' %>